Moesian Limes: Characteristics

-Many of these walls consisted of earth ditches, 3 m high and 2 m wide, and similar to the Antonine Wall.

-The Limes was used by non-Roman kingdoms after the 5th and 6th century and partially rebuilt and increased.

 History

-During 29 and 28 BC shortly after the battle of Actium Marcus Licinius Crassus, proconsul of Macedonia and grandson of the triumvir, conquered the territory which was to become Moesia.
-Augustus formally proclaimed this event in 27 BC in Rome.
-Two legions (Legio IV Scythica and V Macedonica) were initially stationed in Moesia to counter threats from neighbouring Thrace and aggressive peoples north of the Danube.
-Auxiliary and smaller forts for vexillations of these legions were built along the Danube.
+Establishment

+Augustus was the first to advance the empire's south-eastern European border from Macedonia to the line of the Danube to increase strategic depth between the border and Italy and also to provide a major river supply route between the Roman armies in the region.
+The lower Danube was given priority and Marcus Licinius Crassus, proconsul of Macedonia from 29 BC, drove the Bastarnae back toward the Danube.
+Legion IV Scythica was initially stationed in Moesia (probably at Viminacium) to counter threats from neighbouring Thrace and aggressive peoples north of the Danube.
+But as a result of the Dacians constant looting that occurred whenever the Danube froze, Augustus decided to send against them some of his proven generals such as Sextus Aelius Catus and Gnaeus Cornelius Lentulus Augur (sometime between 1-11 AD).
+Lentulus pushed them back across the Danube and placed numerous garrisons on the right bank of the river to defend against possible and future incursions.
+These became the Moesian Limes.
 At this stage forts on the frontier consisted of earth walls with wooden palisades.

-The wood and earth constructions were replaced by stone walls just before Domitian's Dacian War in 87 AD (for example at Taliata and Smyrna).
+Moesia became a separate province in 6 AD.
+Roman military excursions across the Danube continued over 100 km to the north of the Danube delta.

+The Dacians raided south of the Danube in 68/69 and at the end of 85 or the beginning of 86 AD the Dacian king Duras attacked Moesia and caught the Romans by surprise since the governor, Oppius Sabinus, and his forces were annihilated.
+Just before Domitian's Dacian War that followed, Domitian replaced the wood and earth walls of Danubian forts by stone walls in 87 AD (e.g. at Taliata).
+Accompanied by Cornelius Fuscus, Prefect of the Praetorian Guard, he personally arrived in Moesia with legions Legio IV Flavia Felix from Dalmatia, Legio I Adiutrix and Legio II Adiutrix and eventually cleared the invaders from the province.

+Expansion beyond

-In the winter of 98/99 AD Trajan arrived on the Danube, quartered at the Diana fort near Kladovo, and started Dacian war preparations on the Iron Gates gorges.
+In the winter of 98/99 AD Trajan arrived on the Danube, quartered at the Diana Fort near Kladovo, and started Dacian war preparations on the Iron Gates gorges.
 He extended the road in the gorge for 30 miles, as he stated on the well-known inscription of 100 AD.
-In 101 AD he also cut a canal nearby, as he also recorded on a marble plaque which reads:
+In 101 he also cut a canal nearby, as he also recorded on a marble plaque near Diana Fort which reads:

-“that because of the dangerous cataracts he diverted the river and made the whole Danube navigable”: (ob periculum cataractarum, derivato flumine, tutam Danuvii navigationem facit).
+“because of the dangerous cataracts he diverted the river and made the whole Danube navigable”: (ob periculum cataractarum, derivato flumine, tutam Danuvii navigationem facit).

 Trajan restored stone defences in the area and rebuilt all earthworks in stone.
 Just below the Pontes fort a large port and massive horrea were built.

-Between the first and second Dacian wars, from 103 to 105, the imperial architect Apollodorus of Damascus constructed Trajan's Bridge one of the greatest achievements in Roman architecture.
+Between the first and second Dacian wars, from 103 to 105, the imperial architect Apollodorus of Damascus constructed Trajan's Bridge, one of the greatest achievements in Roman architecture.